Medical Marijuana for Anxiety in Washington State

 What the evaluation looks like

 New patient evaluations typically take 15–20 minutes.
-Your Green Wellness provider will ask about your anxiety history, symptoms, severity, and what treatments you've tried.
+Your Green Wellness provider will ask about your medical history, any qualifying condition you have, symptoms, severity, and what treatments you've tried.
 You don't need to bring records, though a letter from a therapist or psychiatrist can be helpful.
-The evaluation is conversational — the goal is to understand your situation well enough to give honest guidance.
+The evaluation is conversational — the goal is to understand your situation well enough to give honest guidance, including an honest answer about whether you have a qualifying condition.

 Same-day appointments are available at Green Wellness locations in Lynnwood, Spokane, Olympia, and Vancouver.
 Telehealth is available for returning patients renewing their authorization.